RNA Analytics - R³S Software Suite

-RNA Analytics has released an updated version of its R³S financial and risk modelling software.
-With R³S release 3.3, RNA Analytics has focused on improving performance and functionality of the software suite.
+RNA Analytics has recently released R³S version 4.0, focusing on improving performance and functionality of the software suite.
 The enhancements in this release, which build on the software’s existing strengths, are based on market requirements, client feedback and input from our R³S users worldwide.

 Planned future enhancements:

 The recent releases will be followed by additional new features, enhancements, and tools throughout 2023/4.
 We are also responding to the demands of smaller insurers that do not have an established actuarial modelling department.
 Such companies are often using Excel calculations, which they are finding increasingly ill-suited to the highly complex processes and calculations required under new regulations.

 We will continue to release additional enhancements and new features to the R³S software suite in order to meet our clients’ constantly evolving requirements.
 With enhancements around reporting, and Azure Batch, plus new features around profiling, and execution on Linux.

 How does your solution integrate with third-party systems or in-house systems?